ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/mentor_roles_during_legacy_code_work.md

 ---
-topic: "Legacy Code Roles during Legacy Code work"
+topic: "Mentor Roles during Legacy Code work"
 desc: "What mentors should be doing while students are assigned to work on legacy code"
 ---